 Distance Education

 Aviation Courses

 Score Grade

 90-100% A

 80-89% В

-70%-79% С
+70%-79% C

-60-69% D

-0-59% F
+60-69% D 0-59% F

 All aviation students must make satisfactory academic progress toward their educational goals.
 Students enrolled in the aviation degree programs must meet the Standards of Academic Progress (SAP) as outlined in the Financial Aid section of the KCC catalog.
 The Financial Aid and Academic SAP policy applies to all students attending KCC.
-The standards for SAP address academic warning, probation, and suspension from enrollment at KCC (please see the "Academic" Column in the chart that outlines actions for failure to meet SAP).
+The standards for SAP address academic warning, probation, and suspension from enrollment at KCC (please see the KLAMATH Community College | Standards of Satisfactory Academic Progress (klamathcc.edu)) that outlines actions for failure to meet SAP).
 SAP means maintaining a minimum term GPA of 2.00 and a 66.67% or higher completion rate.
 The completion rate is based on the number of credits that the student is enrolled in as of the published add/drop deadline.
 A grade of W, I, or F does not count as successful completion of a class.
 Klamath Community College will apply the Satisfactory Academic Progress Standards at the completion of the term after grades are posted.